-To install Xplug Control, click the "Xplug Control" button to activate the installation procedure for the plug-in program.
+To install Xplug Control, click the Xplug Control item to activate the installation procedure for the plug-in program.

 Once executed, a prompt will appear requesting the input of the desired language selection.
-Make the desired selection and click "OK" to continue.
+Make the desired selection and click OK to continue.

 The Welcome screen will appear.
-Click the "Next" button to proceed with the installation.
+Click the Next button to proceed with the installation.

 The License Agreement prompt will appear as below.
-Read the details carefully and click the "Yes" button to continue with the installation procedure.
+Read the details carefully and click the Yes button to continue with the installation procedure.

-Click the "Finish" button to complete Setup of the Xplug Control Utility program for the Wireless Camera.
+Click the Finish button to complete Setup of the Xplug Control Utility program for the camera.

-F Adjust Camera Focus
+F. Adjust Internet Camera Focus